Orfeur Cavenagh: Career

 Cavenagh trained at Addiscombe Military Seminary, the military academy of the British East India Company.
-He passed his examination in June 1837, and early in 1838 joined the 32nd Regiment Native Infantry.
-In 1840 he passed the prescribed examination at Fort William College, Calcutta.
+He passed his examination in June 1837, and in early 1838 joined the 32nd Regiment Native Infantry.
+In 1840, he passed the prescribed examination at Fort William College, Calcutta.
 He was appointed interpreter and quartermaster to the 41st Regiment Native Infantry.
-In 1840–41 he was attached to the force employed in watching the Nepal frontier.
+In 1840 and 1841, he was attached to the force employed in watching the Nepalese frontier.

 He was adjutant of the 4th Irregular Cavalry (Skinner's Horse), and in December 1843 was badly wounded in the Battle of Maharajpore.
 His leg was severed just above the ankle by a round shot and his horse was killed under him.
-He was wounded again in January 1846 during the First Anglo-Sikh War, when he was struck in the left arm by a ricochetting round shot.
+He was wounded again in January 1846 during the first Anglo-Sikh war, when he was struck in the left arm by a ricochetting round shot.
 After this he was appointed as Superintendent of the Mysore Princes and of the ex-Ameers of Sindh.

-In 1850 he travelled to Britain and France in political charge of the Nepal Embassy under Jung Bahadur Rana.
-In 1854 he was appointed Town and Fort Major of Calcutta.
-In this role he was responsible to the Governor-General, the Marquess of Dalhousie followed by Lord Canning, for the safety of Fort William during the time of the Indian Rebellion.
+In 1850, he travelled to Britain and France in political charge of the Nepalese Embassy under Jung Bahadur Rana.
+In 1854, he was appointed Town and Fort Major of Calcutta.
+In this role he was responsible to the governor-general, the Marquess of Dalhousie followed by Lord Canning, for the safety of Fort William during the Indian Rebellion.

-It was in recognition of his services during the Rebellion that Canning offered him the post of Governor of the Straits Settlements: he took up the post on 8 August 1859.
-Under a royal charter of 1826, Singapore, Malacca, Penang and Dinding had been combined to form the Straits Settlements.
+Lord Canning offered him the post of Governor of the Straits Settlements on 1 July 1859, In recognition of his services during the rebellion.
+He servered ties with Fort Williams on the 19 July and departed 28 July for Singapore on the steamer Lancefield arriving on 7 August where he took up the post on 8 August 1859 relieving his predecessor Edmund Augustus Blundell.
+Under a royal charter of 1826, Singapore, Malacca, Penang and Dindings had been combined to form the Straits Settlements.
 The Governor of the Settlements and his council were answerable to the Governor-General of India in Calcutta.
 The Governor had little formal power, but was able to influence the Calcutta authorities who relied largely on the recommendations of these representatives on legislation and policy in each settlement.
 Control passed from Bengal to the Colonial Office in London on 1 April 1867 and the Settlements became a Crown colony.
 Cavenagh was the last Governor who reported to the Governor-General in Calcutta.
 His successor, Sir Harry Ord, reported to the Colonial Office in London.

-After his term as Straits Settlements governor ended on 16 March 1867, Cavenagh continued as a general officer in the Bengal Staff Corps, with promotion to lieutenant general in September 1874 and to general in August 1877.
+On 5 December 1866, he received unofficial word that he was to be removed from office on 1 April 1867 and resigned the commission himself on 15 March 1867.
+Cavenagh continued as a general officer in the Bengal Staff Corps, with promotion to lieutenant general in September 1874 and to general in August 1877.